Lawyer: Accused Texas school shooter found incompetent

 A spokesman for the Galveston County District Attorney’s Office didn’t immediately return a call seeking comment.

-Pagourtzis is charged with capital murder for the Santa Fe High School attack that left 10 people dead and 13 wounded.
+Pagourtzis is charged with capital murder for the Santa Fe High School attack that also wounded 13 people.

 Sign up for Daily Newsletters